drasi-project/langchain-drasi/examples/terminator/README.md

 This example showcases:
 - **Custom LangGraph workflow** that integrates with the Drasi tool
-- **SensorHandler** - Custom notification handler for Drasi query results
+- **BufferHandler** - Built-in notification handler for buffering Drasi query results to be consumed by the workflow
+- **ConsoleHandler** - Built-in notification handler for printing updates
+- **State reducers** - Automatic trimming of sensor logs to prevent unbounded growth
 - **Real-time reactive behavior** - Agent responds immediately to database changes
 - **Query discovery and subscription** - Agent uses LLM to discover and subscribe to relevant queries